Police: Teen kills 5 in Raleigh neighborhood, along trail

 “She was friendly with everybody in the neighborhood, spoke with everybody … and was really respected here.
 And we’re going to miss her,” he said.

-Baldwin said the shooting has brought home the need to “end senseless gun violence that has grips on our country and now on our city.”
+Baldwin said the shooting shows the need to “end senseless gun violence that has grips on our country and now on our city.”

 “We have to do something,” she said.

-“We are thinking of yet another community shaken and shattered as they mourn the loss of friends and neighbors, including an off-duty police officer,” he said, adding: “Enough.
-We’ve grieved and prayed with too many families who have had to bear the terrible burden of these mass shootings.”
+“Enough.
+We’ve grieved and prayed with too many families who have had to bear the terrible burden of these mass shootings,” he said.

 Omer Rosas, a sophomore at Knightdale High School, said he was shocked to learn Friday that his classmate was arrested in connection with the shooting.